skyfielders/python-skyfield/skyfield/documentation/time.rst

 as a simple floating-point count of days elapsed.
-To make all historical dates come out as positive numbers, astronomers traditionally assign each date a “Julian day” number that starts counting at B.C.
-4713 January 1 in the old Julian calendar — the same date as B.C.
-4714 November 24 in our Gregorian calendar.
+To make all historical dates come out as positive numbers, astronomers traditionally assign each date a “Julian day” number that starts counting at 4713 BC January 1 in the old Julian calendar — the same date as 4714 BC November 24 in our Gregorian calendar.
 Following a tradition going back to the Greeks and Ptolemy, the count starts at noon, since the sun’s transit is an observable event